fatma-oz/SkenarioLabs_MLOps_task/README.md

 * Learned about running code on terminal

-* Learned about how to work with virtual environments and used these codes to run the project with venv
+* Learned about how to work on projects with virtual environments and used these codes to run the project with venv

     - cd Desktop/skenariolabs_task/ml-ops
     - python3 -m venv venv